Broken (British TV series): Production and filming

 The series, produced by LA Productions, was commissioned in 2015; with filming taking place throughout 2016.

 This series was filmed in Liverpool, although the city is not directly mentioned in the series itself.
-Some scenes are shot in trains, implying that Father Michael commutes between his Merseyside parish and his Irish mother and second-generation siblings in Sheffield.
+Some scenes are shot in trains, implying that Father Michael commutes between his Lancashire parish and his Irish mother and second-generation siblings in Sheffield.
 The featured church is St Francis Xavier Church, Liverpool.

 Episodes

 Broadcast

 The series was originally due to begin on 23 May, but the broadcast was postponed following the Manchester Arena bombing the previous night, and was replaced in the schedules by a repeat of Planet Earth II.
 This was due to the nature of the storyline in the first episode, which focuses on mum-of-three Christina Fitzsimmons (Anna Friel), who after losing her job, resorts to keeping her mother's death a secret in order to continue claiming her state pension.